GorkaEchavarri/TheLoop/README.md

 A place for anyone impacted by Cancer, whether you have been diagnosed or are supporting a loved one.
 Support Platform for cancer patients and family members who wants to share feelings, experiences and generally a safe space for people to connect.

+-Real life problem
+-Misguided information and no current platform -Personnal experience
+-Tabu
+-1 in 2 men and women will be diagnosed with the disease at some point in their lives.
+Team effort, done in 2 weeeks while studying at Le Wagon Bootcamp, final project.

 Made on Ruby on Rails and Stimulus JS, using PostgreSQL for the database, Bootstraps for the SCSS and Websocket and Action Cable for a chatroom feature.

 ## Visuals